 Its late but its still the 8th March 2010.
 Today is International Women’s Day, I dunno whether Im supposed to say Happy Women’s Day – sounds absurd.
 Well heres to more years of stronger women :S etc. 😀 ra here is Anuradha Koirala, who I and many others consider one of the important women of Nepal.

-She is is the Founder and Executive Director of Maiti Nepal.
+.
 Today she is a widely recognized activist and lecturer who has dedicated her life to combating the sexual exploitation of women and children.

 Her work is often dangerous and requires great personal sacrifice.
 Maiti Nepal’s main office in Kathmandu has been destroyed twice and Maiti workers must travel with a bodyguard when overseeing rescue missions in India.